How to talk about death and funeral planning

 What you might want to talk about

-When talking about or documenting your wishes with your family, make it a little easier by deciding what kind of funeral you’d like, first.
+When talking about or documenting your wishes with your family, make it a little easier by deciding what kind of funeral you'd like.
 This is important and gives your loved ones a starting point to work from.

 - Would you like a burial, standard cremation, or direct cremation (no ceremony)?